 Additionally, we use adaptive softening lengths for the gas.
-For dark matter, we follow the SIDM implementation in GIZMO \citep{Rocha+2013-SIDM}, which uses adaptive softening lengths \textit{only} for determining which particles overlap and for the calculation of the overlap integral $g_{ij}$.
+For dark matter, we follow the SIDM implementation in GIZMO \citep{Rocha+2013-SIDM}, which uses adaptive softening lengths \textit{only} for determining which particles overlap and calculating the overlap integral $g_{ij}$.
+These adaptive softening lengths are initialized to 224 pc, and can vary down to a minimum of 20\% of this value (44.8 pc).
 Importantly, the gravity solver uses fixed softening lengths for dark matter.
-In preliminary tests, we saw little change when using fixed dark matter softening lengths for the dark matter--baryon interactions.
-Adaptive softening lengths are initialized to 224 pc, and can vary down to a minimum of 20\% of this value (44.8 pc).
+In preliminary tests, we saw little change when instead using fixed dark matter softening lengths to compute the overlap integral.

 We evolve the simulations for approximately 1 Gyr.
-Since we do not attempt to simulate the cosmic baryon cycle, the gas in the galaxy gets used up for star formation, shutting off the dark matter--baryon interactions prematurely and therefore setting a limit on the length of the simulation.
+Since we do not attempt to simulate the cosmic baryon cycle, some of the gas in the galaxy is consumed by star formation, which prematurely slows the dark matter--baryon interactions and therefore sets a limit on the length of the simulation.
 While longer simulations would be interesting, especially for smaller cross sections where the impact of interactions takes longer to build up, these would require a model for gas accretion during the evolution of the galaxy.